 Western: High Noon Masterful movie work by Fred Zinnemann.
 This movie featured brilliant casting - Starring Gary Cooper, Thomas Mitchell, Lloyd Bridges, Katy Jurado, Grace Kelly, Otto Kruger, Lon Chaney Jr, Lee Van Cleef, Robert J. Wilke and many others.
 The story of a lawman about to retire with his new wife.
 As he's about to leave town and settle down, he learns that his arch-nemesis has been released from prison.
 Due in on the noon train, he's looking to settle an old square.
 The Marshall decides to stick around for the final show-down.
 Knowing that it may spell certain doom, he sticks to his gun for what he know's is right.
 If he high-tails it the town will pay dearly.
 He attempts to recruit some help, but in the end it's him against the gang.
 This is a fabulous movie.
 The pacing is absolutely fantastic.
 A real-time drama that unfolds in a little under 90 minutes.
 As the clock counts down, the tensions rise and the outlook gets dimmer.
 The ending is fantastic, and I've got to get a copy of this movie.
 The writing was simple, tight, taught and thoroughly enjoyable.
 The camera work was great and the music was truly exceptional.
 Especially the Tex Ritter ballad.
 5 out of 5.

 The 'Must Watch' List: Movies I'd like to see.
 Some are in the theater now, some will have to wait until they percolate through my NetFlix queue (which is WAY larger than this list (NetFlix won't let me have more than 500 movies in my queue at any one time.
 Take a guess, how many do you think I've got in my queue?)), and some I may never see.
 But here they are anyway.
 Hopefully I'll get to see some of them.
 Note: Many of these movie are in NetFlix's 'Not Yet Released' queue, and some aren't even available for that queue yet.
-Movies in green italics are not yet available on DVD (or Netflix watch instantly), so it might be some time before I get to see them.
+Movies in green italics are not yet available on DVD (or Netflix watch instantly), or they were once available, but have subsequently been removed from the 'available' status.

 Towards the end of the movie "Cinema Paradiso", there's a scene where the main character is looking for a note written on the back of a film shipping receipt.
 As the main character reads off the titles on the receipts, it's apparent that this was the director's way of listing some important movies.
 Movies that helped create the character portrayed in the film.
 The shipping receipts constitute a list of movies that I'd like to watch.
 Unfortunately, many of these movies are not available on DVD yet.
 Here's a list of the movies that were mentioned.